lazykern/ecommerce-api-docs/data/processed/lazada/guides/terms-and-agreement/lazada-open-platform-developer-agreement.md

 "**Lazada Marketplaces** " means the Lazada-branded marketplaces on www.lazada.sg, www.lazada.com.my, www.lazada.co.th, www.lazada.com.ph, www.lazada.co.id, www.lazada.vn and any other internet domain property of any member of the Lazada Group.

-"**Lazada Marketplace Entity** " means the relevant Lazada marketplace entities within Lazada Group which operate the Lazada Seller Service Market in the Country Platform where you choose to open a store to offer, sell and/or provide your Services.
+“**Lazada Marketplace Entity** ” means the relevant Lazada marketplace entities within Lazada Group which operate the Lazada Seller Service Market in the Country Platform where you choose to open a store to offer, sell and/or provide your Services.

 "**Lazada Policies** " means any relevant guidelines, notices, instructions, operating rules and policies (including the Open Platform Rules and the Privacy Policy) pertaining to access to, or use of, the Open Platform, Tools or Lazada Services which Lazada may issue, amend and/or update from time to time.

-"**Lazada Seller Service Market** " means the marketplace platform provided and operated by the relevant Lazada Marketplace Entity through which you may offer and provide your Services to Lazada Users.
+“**Lazada Seller Service Market** ” means the marketplace platform provided and operated by the relevant Lazada Marketplace Entity through which you may offer and provide your Services to Lazada Users.
 The Lazada Seller Service Market is accessible through the internet domain property that is operated by the relevant Lazada Marketplace Entity(ies) in the relevant Country Platform(s).

 "**Lazada Services** " means the Lazada Marketplaces, the Lazada Content, the Lazada Seller Service Market and all other services, application and tools made available by Lazada Group to the Lazada Users (including but not limited to the Seller Centre) and all other services provided by Lazada Group under, pursuant to or in connection with each of the foregoing.

 "**Lazada User** " means any person who accesses any Lazada Marketplace and/or the Lazada Seller Service Market which for the avoidance of doubt, shall include (without limitation) any buyers and/or sellers who access or use Lazada Marketplace and/or Lazada Services (including the Lazada Seller Service Market).

-"**Losses** " means any and all liens, damages, penalties, losses, settlement sums, costs, expenses (of any kind or of any nature whatsoever (including third party claims, legal fees and expenses on a full indemnity basis, consultant's fees, experts' fees and other costs associated with litigation), disbursements, charges, obligations, actions, proceedings, litigation, judgments, suits, claims, demands and other liabilities, whether foreseeable or not, suffered or incurred by any person, whether arising in contract or tort (including negligence) or under any statute or under any other cause of action.
+"**Losses** " means any and all liens, damages, penalties, losses, settlement sums, costs, expenses (of any kind or of any nature whatsoever (including third party claims, legal fees and expenses on a full indemnity basis, consultant’s fees, experts’ fees and other costs associated with litigation), disbursements, charges, obligations, actions, proceedings, litigation, judgments, suits, claims, demands and other liabilities, whether foreseeable or not, suffered or incurred by any person, whether arising in contract or tort (including negligence) or under any statute or under any other cause of action.

 "**Intellectual Property Rights** " means all copyright, patents, trade marks, service marks, domain names, layout design rights, registered designs, design rights, database rights, trade or business names, rights protecting trade secrets and confidential information, rights protecting goodwill and reputation, and all other similar or corresponding proprietary rights and all applications for the same, whether presently existing or created in the future, anywhere in the world, whether registered or not, and all benefits, privileges, rights to sue, recover damages and obtain relief for any past, current or future infringement, misappropriation or violation of any of the foregoing rights.

-"**Marks** " means, with respect to an entity, such entity's names, trade marks, service marks, trade names, logos and other distinctive brand features.
+"**Marks** " means, with respect to an entity, such entity’s names, trade marks, service marks, trade names, logos and other distinctive brand features.

 "**Modification** " has the meaning given to it in Clause 14.1

 "**Open Platform** " means the online platform owned and operated by Lazada as part of the Lazada Open Platform Developers Program.

-"**Open Platform Rules** " means the rules, guidelines, and policies etc. applicable to your use of any of the Open Platform and the Tools, as they may appear on the Open Platform (including at <[Open Platform Rules and Penalty Measures](<https://open.lazada.com/doc/doc.htm?spm=a2o9m.11193494.0.0.191e266bBEvxZa#?nodeId=30411&docId=120730>)>) or be communicated to you from time to time by Lazada.
+“**Open Platform Rules** ” means the rules, guidelines, and policies etc. applicable to your use of any of the Open Platform and the Tools, as they may appear on the Open Platform (including at <[Open Platform Rules and Penalty Measures](<https://open.lazada.com/doc/doc.htm?spm=a2o9m.11193494.0.0.191e266bBEvxZa#?nodeId=30411&docId=120730>)>) or be communicated to you from time to time by Lazada.

-"**Personal Data** " shall mean all information as may be specified as "personal data", "personal information" or their equivalent under any applicable Data Protection Laws, and shall include, where applicable, any "sensitive personal information" or their equivalent under any applicable Data Protection Laws.
+"**Personal Data** " shall mean all information as may be specified as “personal data”, “personal information” or their equivalent under any applicable Data Protection Laws, and shall include, where applicable, any “sensitive personal information” or their equivalent under any applicable Data Protection Laws.

 "**Privacy Policy** " means the applicable privacy policy or privacy notice for the relevant Lazada Marketplace Entity through which you may offer and provide your Services to Users, or be communicated from time to time by Lazada.